paradoxysm/nnrf/README.md

 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability-percentage/paradoxysm/nnrf?style=flat-square)](https://codeclimate.com/github/paradoxysm/nnrf/maintainability)

-nnrf is mostly complete, however could use some more rigorous testing.
+`nnrf` is mostly complete, however could use some more rigorous testing.
-Finally, nnrf doesn't faithfully implement sklearn's API all too well - it was mean to follow the API in spirit but wasn't intended to be integrated (as of yet).
+Finally, `nnrf` doesn't faithfully implement sklearn's API all too well - it was meant to follow the API in spirit but wasn't intended to be integrated (as of yet).
 Any assistance on this is more than welcome!

 ## Help and Support

 ### Documentation

-Documentation for nnrf can be found [here](https://github.com/paradoxysm/nnrf/tree/master/doc).
+Documentation for `nnrf` can be found [here](https://github.com/paradoxysm/nnrf/tree/master/doc).

 ### Issues and Questions